 Those studying abroad should recruit a professor at the university they are attending.

-Send firstname.lastname@example.org an email with the test name in the subject line (i.e. DJNF Interactive News Editing Test), in the body of the email enter the name, address, university, department, city, state, zip code, email address and office and home phone numbers of the professor who has agreed to be your monitor.
-Be sure to include the country and international phone numbers.
-Also, include your full name, mailing address, school, telephone number and email address.
+Send email@example.com an email with the test name in the subject line (i.e. Multiplatform Editing Test), in the body of the email enter the name, address, university, department, city, state, zip code, email address and phone number of the professor who has agreed to be your monitor.
+Be sure to include your full name, mailing address, school, telephone number and email address.

 Why is my application not going through when I hit submit?

 Confirm the required fields marked with asterisks are completed.
-Certain fields must also match conditional rules, such as the email (email@example.com) phone number (10 digits) and the zip code must match the city.
 Once the application is successfully submitted, you will receive a confirmation email.